-Complex carbohydrates - oats, brown rice, rye bread, pulses, vegetables.
+Complex carbohydrates - examples of these are oats, brown rice, rye bread, pulses, vegetables.
 These foods help to stabilise our blood sugar levels – fluctuations in blood sugar can cause mood swings, irritability and depression.
 Complex carbohydrates also contain key brain boosting nutrients such as the B vitamins, zinc and magnesium.

-Protein - eggs, fish, chicken, pulses, nuts, seeds, and red meat and dairy but in moderation.
+Protein - found in eggs, fish, chicken, pulses, nuts, seeds, and red meat and dairy.
 Protein is vital for good brain health and for maintaining blood sugar levels so include some at each meal.

 Tryptophan – found in fish, chicken, turkey, oats, eggs, cheese and beans.
 Tryptophan is an amino acid (protein is broken down into amino acids), which our body converts into serotonin, our ‘feel good hormone’.
 If you want to boost your mood include some of the tryptophan foods in your diet every day.